-SURREY — The frights start Friday night (Oct.
-6) at one of Metro Vancouver’s largest Halloween-themed attractions.
+SURREY — The frights are in full swing at one of Metro Vancouver’s largest Halloween-themed attractions.

 Once again, the re-purposed Potters garden shop in Newton is a “House of Horrors” for the month of October.